osms1666/OAM-NLTK/README.md

 # OAM-NLTK (Python)

-**Operational Analysis and Mapping -- Natural Language Toolkit**
+**Operational Analysis and Mapping - Natural Language Toolkit**

 A Python port and expansion of the R-based OAM NLTK (Hu & Skorge, 2025).
-NB: This port is based on the original text-modeling methodology developed by Hu & Skorge (2025) for OAM Consulting, which is currently used across UN entities and in policy research.
-This version is a simplified version that may be utilized by anyone under the MIT Open License.

 OAM-NLTK is a network systems modeling toolkit for large text bases.
 It maps the configuration of text as data across time and space and